Sukhvinder Singh Sukhu: Chief Minister of Himachal Pradesh

 Sukhu was a prominent campaigner for the INC in the 2022 assembly elections in the state of Himachal Pradesh.
 The Himachal Pradesh Congress Committee appointed him Chief Minister on 10 December 2022; he was sworn in the next day, after the INC won the assembly elections.

 Ministry allocation

-After becoming a Chief Minister of Himachal Pradesh, Sukhu kept around more than 5 ministries under his direct control, including Finance, General, Administration, Home, Planning, Personnel and All other departments not allotted to any other Minister.
+After becoming Chief Minister of Himachal Pradesh, Sukhu kept around more than 5 ministries under his direct control, including Finance, General, Administration, Home, Planning, Personnel were not allotted to any other minister.

 In his first cabinet meeting, held on 13 January 2023, the decision was taken to restore the old pension scheme, fulfilling the poll promise of the Congress.
 The Cabinet decided to provide OPS to all the Government employees who are presently covered under the defined contributory pension scheme also referred to as NPS.
 This will benefit to about 1.36 lakh NPS employees in the State.